Hayden Christensen: Personal life

-An avid Toronto Maple Leafs fan, Christensen performed a public service announcement for Do Something's Teens for Jeans Campaign in 2008.
+Christensen is an avid Toronto Maple Leafs fan.
+He also enjoys playing the piano.
+In 2008, Christensen performed a public service announcement for Do Something's Teens for Jeans Campaign.
 He modelled in Louis Vuitton's advertising, and was also named as the face of Lacoste's newest fragrance, Lacoste Challenge.
 He was featured in RED's Lazarus Effect Campaign, which is intended to increase awareness for its efforts to fight AIDS in Africa.